linlucas/hilo-game/README.md

 Clone this GitHub repo onto your computer, open a modern IDE that supports Java 9, and then run the main method in the `LoginScreen.java` class to play the game!

 ![Thanksgiving](/Pictures/ThanksgivingTiny.jpg)
-Made while sick during Thanksgiving break, 2019.
+Made during Thanksgiving break, 2019.
 West Lafayette, Indiana